funcsheon/dzhr-ui/replit.md

-# Genius UI - AI-Powered Design Generator
+# dzhr UI - AI-Powered Design Generator

 ## Overview

-Genius UI is a professional design tool that generates responsive UI mockups from text prompts, website templates, and design systems.
+dzhr UI is a professional design tool that generates responsive UI mockups from text prompts, website templates, and design systems.
 The application allows users to create designs for multiple device types (phone, tablet, desktop, watch, VR/AR), analyze existing websites and design systems for style extraction, and export designs as Figma files, images, or code (HTML/CSS).

 The application follows a clean, professional design philosophy inspired by Linear and Figma, emphasizing workspace efficiency with a three-panel layout (controls → canvas → properties) and subdued colors that don't compete with user-generated designs.